-Project 5: Optimization of paediatric antiretroviral therapy in sub Saharan Africa.
+Project 5: Optimization of pediatric antiretroviral therapy in sub-Saharan Africa.

-This study is funded by grant from the Swedish research council.
+This study is funded by a grant from the Swedish research council.

-Breast cancer in women of black African origin is characterized by younger age of onset, clinically aggressive with high prevalence of triple negative tumor, and higher mortality rates than age-matched Caucasian women.
-Cyclophosphamide and tamoxifen are the cornerstone of breast cancer chemotherapy.
-Both drugs are metabolized by genetically polymorphic cytochrome P450 enzymes, and display wide between patient variations in their plasma concentrations.
+Breast cancer in women of black African origin is characterized by the younger age of onset, clinically aggressive with a high prevalence of triple-negative tumor, and higher mortality rates than age-matched Caucasian women.
+Cyclophosphamide and tamoxifen are the cornerstones of breast cancer chemotherapy.
+Both drugs are metabolized by genetically polymorphic cytochrome P450 enzymes and display wide between patient variations in their plasma concentrations.
 In a cross-sectional study design, we investigate the impact of pharmacogenetics on the pharmacokinetics of cyclophosphamide and tamoxifen, as we as the incidence and predictors of chemotherapy-induced hematologic toxicities and reduced relative dose intensity in Ethiopian breast cancer patients.

 Academic honours, awards and prizes